-- 1. Draw a grid. - Create a scenario.
-Use a group of 3 characters, and 3 descriptors for each character-example: 3 teachers - grade level, number of students in class, favorite subject. - 3.
+- 1. Draw a grid. - 2.
+Make up a scenario.
+Use a group of 3 characters, and 3 descriptors for each character-example: 3 teachers grade level, number of students in class, favorite subject. - 3.
 Fill in the grid headings with all categories. - 4.
 Write clues to help the solver get all of the answers.
 Write clues that tell what the character does and does not do.
-For some, use words related to the categories without explicitly stating the category.
-(Ex:The 4th grade teacher loves teaching multiplication.) - 5.
+For some, use words related to the categories without explicitly saying the category.
+(Ex: The 4th grade teacher loves teaching multiplication.) - 5.
 Try to keep the number of clues to at least 5, but fewer than 7. - 6.
-Conduct a practice test and solve your puzzle to make sure it works!
+Test solve your puzzle to make sure it works!